Rhasidat Adeleke: 2025

-Rhasidat opened her outdoor season at the Texas Relays in Austin on March 29, running a split time of 50.78 in the professional 4 X 400 relay, where her Team International took the win in 3.25.20.
+Rhasidat opened her outdoor season at the Texas Relays in Austin on March 29, running a split time of 50.78 in the professional 4 × 400 relay, where her Team International took the win in 3.25.20.
 Other Team International members were Dina Asher-Smith, Julien Alfred and Ackelia Smith.
 On April 18, Adeleke finished in fourth place at the Tom Jones Memorial meeting in Gainesville, Florida.
 She clocked an impressive 22.57 seconds, nearly breaking her personal best and national record of 22.34, which she set at the same event two years ago.
 The event was won by Saint Lucian Olympic-silver-medalist Julien Alfred with a time of 21.88.
-Adeleke’s time has automatically qualified her to race the 200 m at the World Championships in Tokyo in September.
+Adeleke's time has automatically qualified her to race the 200 m at the World Championships in Tokyo in September.
 On May 3, Adeleke finished second over 200 m in her first Diamond League outing of the year in Keqiao, China in 22.72, behind Anavia Battle of the United States who posted a winning time of 22.38.

 On May 10, at the World Relays in Guangzhou, China, Adeleke helped Ireland's 4 × 400 m mixed relay team to qualify for this event at the World Championships in Tokyo next September.
 The team finished second behind the United States in Heat 2 in 3.12.56.
 At the same meet on the following day, Adeleke helped the Irish women's 4 × 400 m relay team to qualify for Tokyo, running the second leg in a repechage heat.
 Ireland won the heat in 3.24.69 secs, finishing 15 metres ahead of Australia.

 Adeleke made her seasonal debut over 400 metres at the Bislett Games in Oslo on June 12.
 She finished fourth in 50.42, behind Isabelle Whittaker of the US (49.58), Norway's Henriette Jaeger (49.62), and Britain's Amber Anning (52.24).
 On June 15, Adeleke finished in sixth position at the Stockholm Diamond League meet, again over 400 metres, in 50.48s.
 The winner was Isabella Whittaker of the US in 49.78s.
 On July 5th, at the Pre Classic in Eugene, Oregon, Adeleke finished fourth in the 400 metres (a non-Diamond League race) in 51.33.
 The winner was American Sydney McLaughlin-Levrone in 49.43s.
 At the London Diamond League on July 19, Adeleke finished in fourth position in the 200 m in a seasonal best of 22.52, with Julian Alfred of Saint Lucian winning in a world-leading 21.71.

+Shortly after the London Diamond League meet, Adeleke announced that she would miss the World Championship in Tokyo because of injuries she had suffered.